PureDagmar/text_quest/README.md

 # text_quest
-small part of a text quest consol game
+This is a small part of a consol game.
+I created one abstract class and several related to it other classes of different characters. on C#